 Mutual Respect Among Leaders and Team Members

 For a team to work perfectly, everyone in it must be aware of and recognize each other’s expertise and working methods.
-Respect is a good base for any relationship, which can eventually creates a strong bond among the team members as well as opportunities for capacity building and increased productivity.
+Respect is a good base for any relationship, which can eventually create a strong bond among the team members as well as opportunities for capacity building and increased productivity.

 Open and Clear Communication

-How to Build a High Performance Team
+How to Build a High-Performance Team